rybli/Chef-Inspec-STIG-Profiles/Windows 10/README.md

-This is an update to the Mitre Inspec Baseline profile.
-Updated to reflect June 17, 2020 STIG content.

 # microsoft-windows-10-stig-baseline

 InSpec profile to validate the secure configuration of Microsoft Windows 10, against DISA's Microsoft Windows 10 Security Technical Implementation Guide (STIG) Version 1, Release 20.